 How to Prevent the Spread of Tuberculosis

 Tuberculosis (TB) is a disease caused by a germ (bacteria).
-It is spread from person to person through the air.
+It's spread from person to person through the air.
 A person with TB disease of the throat or lungs who coughs, speaks, or sings can unknowingly put the bacteria into the air.
 Uninfected people nearby can breathe in the TB bacteria and get infected.

-TB may scar the lungs and other parts of the body, such as the kidneys, bones, or the brain.
+TB may infect the lungs and other parts of the body, such as the kidneys, bones, or the brain.
 TB can even be fatal.
 There are 2 forms of TB: inactive (latent TB infection) and active (TB disease).

 Inactive TB (latent TB infection)